foxglove/schemas/schemas/README.md

 ## LinePrimitive

-A primitive representing a series of points connected by lines
+(Experimental, subject to change) A primitive representing a series of points connected by lines

 <table>
   <tr>